On Russian troops in Ukraine, honesty is not everyone's best policy

 Two members of a Russian presidential human rights council said they had evidence that more than 100 Russian servicemen were killed in a single battle in Ukraine this month.

 Russia continues to deny that its troops or military equipment have attacked Ukraine.
-The defense ministry dismissed the assertions as a “canard” invented by foreigners.
+The defence ministry dismissed the assertions as a “canard” invented by foreigners.

 The same poll showed the majority of Russians receive their information on the conflict from television -- which is almost entirely state-controlled and makes no mention of Russian troops fighting in Ukraine -- and that 73 percent believe the information they get from the media is reliable.